kontinu/katacoda-scenarios/kubernetes-user/2-create-a-cluster/step2.md

 # cluster information
-Let’s view the cluster details.
+Let’s view the cluster details, try to inspect what size is the cluster?

 We’ll do that by running kubectl cluster-info:

 `kubectl cluster-info`{{execute}}